hkmztrk/LigandCentricNetworks/README.md

 After preaparing your file, "input.txt", you should place it under the folder "...\LigandCentricNetworkModels \bin\Debug\Text\".

-Finally, go to LigandCentricNetworkModels.sln, and change the following input parameter with the name of your input file:
+Finally, go to LigandCentricNetworkModels.sln, and change the following input parameter in "Program.cs" with the name of your input file:

 	string filenamePDB = "Text/PDB_complete.txt";